 Driving with a roof load increases the sensitivity of the vehicle to cross-winds and has a detrimental effect on vehicle handling due to the vehicle's higher centre of gravity.
 Distribute the load evenly and secure it properly with retaining straps.
 Adjust the tyre pressure and vehicle speed according to the load conditions.
 Check and retighten the straps frequently.
+Do not drive faster than 120 km/h.

 The permissible roof load (which includes the weight of the roof rack) is 200 kg for standard roof variants.
 The roof load is the combined weight of the roof rack and the load.